jetcharge/ReactGraphQl_basic/README.md

 JC0827 | Tesla | Wall Connector |
 WB0019 | Quasar | WallBox | 11-21 Underwood Road, Homebush, 2140

+and be placed where the text `Include your table of data here.` is now placed.

 ### Any Hints?

 This task explores only a small percentage of the functionality of Apollo's React Client.
-You need to be looking at the useQuery hook only.
+You need to be looking at the useQuery hook, and the other parts you need to get that working, only.

 ## Then What ?
 After completing this challenge, please zip up the resulting folder and provide it back to JetCharge.